selenandic/ms-beevision/README.md

 4)	RRMSEs of the best "nbrbest" variables according to "results1"  and "results2", and recursive forecasts of these variables are shown graphically.

 Example
-1)	I have provided two example workfiles.
-The first one includes the “y” and 45 independent variables that will be used in forecasting.
+1)	I have provided an example workfile.
+2)  It includes “y” and 45 independent variables that will be used in forecasting.
-2)	The second one is the workfile obtained after the code is run.
+3)  You can use this workfile and the code to see how the code works and how the results are reported.